Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

+Overall, these simulation results do not provide a complete picture of pore formation in hBN under electron irradiation in a low-pressure atmosphere.
+There are several possible explanations for this.
+Firstly, the experimental situation may be more complex than what is captured by the simulations, for example, due to the diffusion dynamics of oxygen radicals on the basal plane of hBN as they approach the pore edge, or structural changes caused by oxygen adsorption near the edge.
+Secondly, electron-beam-induced damage in semiconducting and insulating 2D materials has not been satisfactorily explained yet, even for pristine materials, despite recent efforts~\cite{kretschmer_formation_2020,speckmann_combined_2023, yoshimura2023quantum, bai2025excited}.

-We have shown that pore formation in hBN is significantly affected by the presence of oxygen in the microscope column.
-In UHV (at a pressure of ca. $4\times10^{-10}$~mbar), pore growth in hBN under electron irradiation is significantly slower than at $4\times10^{-9}$~mbar.
-The pore shape caused by direct electron irradiation in UHV is circular, but becomes triangular under a low-pressure oxygen atmosphere.
-However, molecular oxygen in itself does not lead to pore growth, as we do not see any changes in the sample in an oxygen atmosphere when the electron beam is off, indicating that the electron beam is required to split oxygen molecules into atomic oxygen.
-According to our \textit{ab initio} simulations, these oxygen atoms bond preferably with boron atoms at pore edges.
-Since they are only rarely seen in microscope images, we deduce that the resulting B–-O structures are easily removed by the electron beam, leading to nitrogen-terminated triangular pores.
-Overall, our results demonstrate that pore growth in hBN under electron irradiation is a result of an interplay between knock-on damage and chemical etching by oxygen.
-Furthermore, the pore shape depends on the dominant process: knock-on damage leads to the formation of round pores, while chemical etching favors triangular nitrogen-terminated pores.
+In conclusion, we have shown that pore formation in hBN is significantly affected by the presence of oxygen in the microscope column.
+In UHV (at a pressure of $4\times10^{-10}$~mbar), pore growth in hBN under electron irradiation is significantly slower than at $4\times10^{-9}$~mbar.
+The pore shape caused by direct electron irradiation in UHV is circular, but becomes triangular with nitrogen-terminated edges under a low-pressure oxygen atmosphere.
+This result is confirmed across different sample sources and types, at various electron energies as well as focused scanning and defocused stationary beams.
+We also demonstrated that molecular oxygen, by itself, does not lead to pore growth, as no changes are observed in the sample under an oxygen atmosphere when it is not irradiated, indicating that the electron beam is required to split molecular oxygen.
+It remains unclear why boron is removed exclusively via this mechanism, since, despite being energetically less favored, nitrogen atoms at the edge should also attract oxygen.
+Nevertheless, we deduce from the experimental results that oxygen atoms must bind to boron atoms at or near the pore edge and can subsequently be removed, along with the oxygen, by the electron beam, leading to nitrogen-terminated triangular pores.
+Overall, our results demonstrate that pore growth in hBN under electron irradiation at room temperature, within typical TEM column residual-vacuum pressures, results from an interplay between knock-on damage and chemical etching by oxygen.
+Furthermore, the pore shape depends on the dominant process: knock-on damage forms round pores, while chemical etching favors triangular nitrogen-terminated pores.